 Take as much as possible off the floors.

-Remove furniture that is no longer used regularly in the senior parent's home.
+Remove furniture (Affiliate Link) that is no longer used regularly in the senior parent's home.
 The more space they have, the better.
 Have multipurpose items, like a table, that also store their documents.
 Below are some coffee tables that pop up for mealtime or a place to do bills. (affiliate ads from Amazon.com)

 Please note these are affiliate links through Amazon, and at no additional cost, I will earn an affiliate commission if you click through and decide to make a purchase.